jzills/HmacManager/src/README.md

 A short and sweet overview of how to register `HmacManager` to help you get up and running.
 There are two methods of dependency injection registration.
 You should choose the one appropriate for your situation and how much flexibility you might require.

 - [Register without built-in authentication flow](#register-without-built-in-authentication-flow)
-    - Only registers the `HmacManager` object through an `IHmacManagerFactory` service where you will be required to handle signatures and verification manually.
+    - Registers only the `HmacManager` object through an `IHmacManagerFactory` service where you will be required to handle signatures and verification manually.
 An implementation of `IHmacManagerFactory` is registered with the DI container automatically.
 This is how you will instantiate `HmacManager` objects.
 - [Register with built-in authentication flow](#register-with-built-in-authentication-flow)
     - Automatically registers an authentication handler and maps any authenticated request headers defined by a scheme to claims.
 This method handles verifying incoming requests without any additional setup.